sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 ## 4. Add microcopy strings

-A lot of microcopy strings in the combined template are transaction process and state specific.
+A lot of microcopy strings in Sharetribe Web Template are transaction process and state specific.

 ```js